mayafouad/Code-Transformation-and-Optimization-Tool/README.md

   - `optimizeMemoryAllocation`: Optimizes memory usage.

 ## Limitations
-- **Memory Estimation**: Assumes fixed sizes (e.g., `int` = 4 bytes) and ignores platform-specific details.
+- **Memory Estimation**: Uses fixed sizes (e.g., `int` = 4 bytes) and may not reflect platform-specific variations.
-- **Pattern Matching**: Uses regex, which may miss complex patterns.
+- **Pattern Matching**: Relies on regex, potentially missing complex code structures.
-- **Allocation Threshold**: Heap-to-stack conversion is limited to sizes ≤ 10.
+- **Allocation Threshold**: Heap-to-stack conversion is capped at 10 elements.

 ## Dependencies
 - **Spring Framework**: For `@Service` and dependency injection.
-- **SLF4J**: For logging.
+- **SLF4J**: For logging optimization steps.

-## How to Extend
+## Extending the Tool
-- Add new optimization methods in `optimize`.
+- Add new optimization techniques in `optimize`.
-- Improve `estimateMemoryUsage` for better accuracy.
+- Enhance `estimateMemoryUsage` for platform-specific accuracy.
-- Enhance regex patterns for broader code coverage.
+- Improve regex patterns to handle more code patterns.

 ## Contributing
-We welcome contributions!
-To get started:
+Contributions are welcome!
+To contribute:
 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m "Add your feature"`).